Protocol for Arrivals in Greece

 The Passenger Locator Form (PLF) is a key element in the planning.
 All travellers are obliged to complete their PLF at least 24 hours before entering the country, providing detailed information on their point of departure, the duration of previous stays in other countries, and the address of your stay while in Greece.

-Land border arrivals from Bulgaria are allowed through Promachonas border station.
+Land border arrivals from Bulgaria are allowed through Promachonas & Nymfaio border stations.
 Entry from other border stations with Bulgaria is allowed for essential travel.
-With regards to Albania, North Macedonia and Turkey entry is allowed for essential travel.
-All travelers entering the Promachonas border station are obliged to submit a negative molecular test which has been contacted at least 72 hours before their arrival.
+With regards to Albania, North Macedonia and Turkey entry are allowed for essential travel.
+All travellers entering the Promachonas & Nymfaio border stations are obliged to submit a negative molecular test which has been contacted at least 72 hours before their arrival or a certificate of vaccination.

 You can find the form in English, German and French here.